-Outlines the version requirements and upgrade recommendations for clusters utilizing Continuous Replication in Qumulo Core
+Outlines the version requirements and upgrade recommendations for clusters utilizing replication in Qumulo Core

-- Source and target cluster running Qumulo Core 2.7.3 or above on any model of Qumulo hardware
+Source and target cluster running Qumulo Core 2.7.3 or above

-To use Continuous Replication with earlier versions of Qumulo Core, the source and target cluster must be running the same version of Qumulo Core 2.7.3 and above.
+To use replication with earlier versions of Qumulo Core, the source and target cluster must be running the same version of Qumulo Core 2.7.3 or above.
 Replication will fail if either cluster is on a different version.

-No matter what version either cluster is currently running, upgrading Qumulo Core while a replication job is running will cause the job in progress to cancel.
-Once both clusters return to a state where replication is supported, Continuous Replication can resume.
+No matter what version either cluster is currently running, upgrading Qumulo Core while a replication job is running will interrupt the job in progress.
+Once both clusters return to a state where replication is supported, the job will resume.

-If you create a replication relationship with a target directory path specifying the file system root (supported in 2.12.0 and above), there are specific recommendations regarding upgrades.
+There are specific recommendations regarding upgrades if you create a replication relationship with a target directory path specifying the file system root (supported in 2.12.0 or above).
 Since the target directory of an established replication relationship is read-only to all client protocol access, upgrading a cluster whose file system root directory is the target of a replication relationship requires the following:

-You should now be able to successfully understand the version requirements and upgrade recommendations with Continuous Replication in Qumulo Core
+You should now be able to successfully understand the version requirements and upgrade recommendations with replication in Qumulo Core

 Like what you see?
 Share this article with your network!